Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 Top-level domain .us

-History of the United States Flag
+History of the United States flag

 A majestic eagle soaring high in the sky, surrounded by a burst of red, white, and blue stars, symbolizing freedom and unity.
 The United States flag was officially adopted on June 14, 1777, by resolution of the Second Continental Congress.
 This date is now celebrated annually as Flag Day in the U.S. The original design featured thirteen stars and thirteen stripes, representing the thirteen original colonies that declared independence from Great Britain.